itssyenny/Blockchain/README.md

  > The network is transparant, so the progress of a particular transaction is visible to all.
  4. Immutability : Bitcoin transactions can't be reversed(return money)
  > If a transaction is recoreded on the network & if more than an hour has passed, it is impossible to modify.
- 5. Divisibility : Smallest unit of a bitcoin is called a satoshi, one hundred millionth of a bitcoin (1 x 10^(-8)).
+ 5. Divisibility : **Smallest unit of a bitcoin is called a Satoshi, one hundred millionth of a bitcoin (1 x 10^(-8)).
- > Satoshi can conceivably enavle microtransactions that traditional electronic money can't.
+ > Satoshi can conceivably enavle microtransactions that traditional electronic money can't**.

  <br />